cap-js/change-tracking/README.md

 > [!IMPORTANT]
 > This release establishes support for multi-tenant deployments using MTX and extensibility.
 >
-> Since the code was modified significantly to enable compatibility.
-While we tested extensively, there may still be glitches or unexpected situations which we did not cover.
+> To achieve this, the code was modified significantly.
+While we tested extensively, there still may be glitches or unexpected situations which we did not cover.
 So please **test this release extensively before applying it to productive** scenarios.
 Please also report any bugs or glitches, ideally by contributing a test-case for us to incorporate.
 >
 > See the changelog for a full list of changes